86Box/docs/settings/hdd.rst

 The *Speed* box below the hard disk list controls the **emulated speed profile** for the selected disk.
 Speed emulation takes the rotation speed, physical layout and cache size of an average period-correct drive into account.
 The **RAM Disk** profile runs the drive as fast as the host can manage.

+The special **Conner** profiles are specifically designed to get around the :ref:`GRiDcase 1520 <grid1520>`'s hard disk model restriction, and should not be used on any other machines.

 .. note:: Speed profiles are currently only available for **IDE** and **ESDI** hard disks.
 The RAM Disk profile is always used on other disk types.

 Adding a new disk